Go back

 What is ComfyUI?

-ComfyUI is an open-source, node-based interface for building and running AI image and video generation pipelines.
-You connect processing nodes in a visual graph, each one representing a step in the generation process: loading a model, encoding a prompt, sampling, or decoding the output.
-This gives you control over every parameter and makes complex workflows easy to share as JSON files.
+ComfyUI is an open-source, node-based interface for building AI image and video generation pipelines.
+You connect processing nodes in a visual graph, each representing one step in the process.
+Workflows are shareable as JSON files.